Coral-Ann/CV/README.md

 **Gaming**
 I love a range of games for their masterful story-telling and fun mechanics, and for me is a great team activity that involves constant puzzles and quick thinking.
 Here are some of my all-time favourites:
+- Bioshock
+- Red Dead Redemption
 - Baldur's Gate
-- Bioshock
 - Portal
 - Final Fantasy XIV
-- Warcraft
+- World of Warcraft